 9:30 to 9:45pm: Organizers will share their gratitude and announce the winners of the silent auction.

 The purpose of the Low Entropy Lu'au

-Help the youth in the Tri-Cities find a sense of belonging and join Low Entropy in our first ever annual Lu’au fundraiser, exploring the Polynesian Culture in this family orientated event which embodies Low Entropy’s core values of connecting humanity as a Global family where no one gets left behind.
+Help the youth in the Tri-Cities find a sense of belonging and join Low Entropy in our second annual Lu’au fundraiser, exploring the Polynesian Culture in this family orientated event which embodies Low Entropy’s core values of connecting humanity as a Global family where no one gets left behind.

 Many of our youth are left alone to face a world of judgement and criticism.
 This pressure often leads our youth to isolate themselves, as a result they feel lost and confused.
 Often this sense of loneliness, fear and isolation leads into anxiety, depression and other mental health issues.
 To combat these issues, Low Entropy offers youth programs that act as preventative measures to the mental health issues that run rampant in our nation, province, communities, and right here in our own Tri-Cities communities.

 Low Entropy’s Youth Empowering Youth (YEY) program aims to eliminate the stigma around mental health.
 This is accomplished by our program’s platforms which make it okay for our youth to talk about their feelings and emotions; by doing so, YEY provides space for youth to feel confident and safe as our volunteer facilitators encourage youth to be open, honest and real with themselves during lesson plans and activities.